 - Praying Mantis

-MMA is one of my best fighting styles as it is current started around the 1920`s under other names but officially labeled MMA 1999 is some times known as cage fighting is a combat sport and involves striking, grappling and ground fighting.
+MMA is one of my best fighting styles as it is current started around the 1920`s under other names but officially labelled MMA 1999.
+MMA some times known as cage fighting and is a combat sport which involves striking, grappling and ground fighting.
 It gives the practitioner an all round fighting skill IE on the ground, standing and grappling.
-This art is based on the various martial arts some listed below:
+MMA is based on the various martial arts some listed below:

 - Brazilian jiu-jitsu